 “Depending on who was on shift, things would be blacklisted or trending,” said the former curator who wishes to remain anonymous in fear of retribution by their former employer.
 “I’d come on shift and I’d discover that CPAC or Mitt Romney or Glenn Beck or popular conservative topics wouldn’t be trending because either the curator didn’t recognize the news topic or it was like they had a bias against Ted Cruz.”

-So concerned, the curator kept a running log of omissions.
+Concerned with the censorship, the curator kept a running log of omissions.
 “Every once in awhile a Red State or conservative news source would have a story.
 But we would have to go and find the same story from a more neutral outlet that wasn’t as biased.”

 This “chilling” revelation comes at a time when Facebook has been caught banning articles that are pro-Muslim, and at a time where Russia has threatened to fine and ban the site for its more “extremist” views.